 Daimler, BP, Samsung and TDK - all have invested in StoreDot.
 La Israeli company has raised $ 130 million in funding to date.

 StoreDot batteries can be fully charged in five minutes, as mentioned.
-However, much more powerful chargers are needed than those used today.
-Taking advantage of the available charging infrastructure, StoreDot will provide 4 kilometers of range to a car battery in five minutes within 160 years.
+However, much more powerful chargers than those used today are needed.
+By taking advantage of the available charging infrastructure, within 4 years StoreDot will provide 160 kilometers of autonomy to a car battery in five minutes.

 No fear

-"The number one barrier to electric vehicle adoption is no longer cost, it's range anxiety," he says Doron Myersdorf, CEO of StoreDot.
-"Either you are afraid of being stuck on the freeway or having to sit in a charging station for two hours.
-But if the duration were like that of a current refueling, all this anxiety would disappear."
+“The number one barrier to electric vehicle adoption is no longer cost, it's range anxiety,” he says Doron Myersdorf, CEO of StoreDot.
+“Either you're afraid of getting stuck on the highway or having to sit at a charging station for two hours.
+But if the duration were like that of a current supply, all this anxiety would disappear."

 A lithium-ion battery charged in five minutes was considered impossible.
 Now we are not showing a laboratory prototype, but pieces created in a normal factory.
 This shows that it is feasible and is ready to trade